Contact Universal Credit for help with your claim

 Text messages (SMS) will always be clearly marked as from the Department for Communities (DfC) and will never ask you to give (or click a link to give) personal or financial details by text message or email.
 If you’re not sure about any text messages (SMS) you receive about Universal Credit, or you think you have received a fraudulent message, contact your local Jobs & Benefits office immediately.

 If you want to change how you are contacted, you can do this through your Universal Credit online account or by phoning the Universal Credit Service Centre:

 Freephone: 0800 012 1331

-Textphone: 0800 012 1441 (for deaf or hard of hearing users and customers with speech difficulties)
+Textphone: 0800 012 1441 (for deaf users or those with hearing loss and users with speech and communication needs)